 The Easton Foundation's offices are open by appointment only.

-The Louise Bourgeois Archive and study room will be available to curators and scholars by advance invitation and appointment, and on a case-by-case basis, to those researching Louise Bourgeois's work and related themes.
-We will not accomodate walk-in visitors.
+The Louise Bourgeois Archive and study room is available to curators and scholars by appointment, and on a case-by-case basis, to those researching Louise Bourgeois's work and related themes.
+We do not accomodate walk-in visitors.
 For further information on how to request a visit, contact email@example.com.
 Include your research topic, and any specific questions, so that we can assess how best you might utilize the Archive.
 Be prepared to schedule well in advance.

 Please note that the cataloguing of the Archive is an ongoing project, and not all papers will be accessible at all times.

 Thank you for your interest.
-We are not hiring at this time, nor are we taking interns.
-We will update this page if and when positions become available.
+We are not hiring at this time, but will update this page if and when positions become available.

-Permission to reproduce Louise Bourgeois's art work or archival material must be requested and secured in advance through the Foundation's licensing agent, VAGA, Inc. (firstname.lastname@example.org).
-The copyright for images of Louise’s Bourgeois’s art, writings or archival material is held by The Easton Foundation.
+Permission to reproduce Louise Bourgeois's art work or archival material must be requested and secured in advance through the Foundation's licensing agent, VAGA at Artists Rights Society (firstname.lastname@example.org).
+The copyright for images of Louise Bourgeois’s art, writings, personal photographs, and archival material is held by The Easton Foundation.